Efraim Zuroff: Simon Wiesenthal Center

 In 1978, he was invited to be the first director of the Simon Wiesenthal Center in Los Angeles, where he played a leading role in establishing the center's library and archives and was historical advisor for the center's Academy award-winning documentary Genocide.
 He returned to Israel in 1980, where he served as a researcher for the U.S. Justice Department's Office of Special Investigations.
 His efforts assisted in the preparation of cases against numerous Nazi war criminals living in the United States.

 He rejoined the Wiesenthal Center in 1986 and uncovered the postwar escape of hundreds of Nazi war criminals to Australia, Canada, Great Britain and other countries.
 He continued to coordinate the center's international efforts to bring perpetrators of the Holocaust to justice.
 These efforts have influenced the passage of special laws in Canada (1987), Australia (1989) and Great Britain (1991) which enable the prosecution in those countries of Nazi war criminals.

 Since the Fall of Communism and the dissolution of the Soviet Union, Zuroff has played a major role in the efforts to convince Lithuania, Latvia, and Estonia and other post-Communist societies to confront the widespread complicity of their nationals in the crimes of the Holocaust and to prosecute local Nazi collaborators.
-His public advocacy on these issues has been instrumental in the submission by Lithuania and Latvia of indictments (Aleksandras Lileikis, Kazys Gimžauskas, and Algimantas Dailidė) and/or extradition requests (Konrāds Kalējs and Antanas Gecevičius) against local Holocaust perpetrators.
+His public advocacy on these issues was instrumental in the submission by Lithuania and Latvia of indictments (Aleksandras Lileikis, Kazys Gimžauskas, and Algimantas Dailidė) and/or extradition requests (Konrāds Kalējs and Antanas Gecevičius) against local Holocaust perpetrators.

+Zuroff's activities in Romania were met with failure, however.
+The country did not prosecute anyone as part of Simon Wiesenthal Center's Operation Last Chance and it also proved to be "technically impossible" to reverse the rehabilitations of Romanian war criminals.

-In 1993, Zuroff was appointed by the then Foreign Minister Shimon Peres to serve on the joint Israeli-Lithuanian commission of inquiry established to deal with pardons issued by the authorities of Lithuania, which had recently regained independence, to people suspected of Nazi war crimes, which has succeeded to date in achieving the cancellation by the Lithuanian authorities of approximately 200 rehabilitations granted to individuals who had participated in the murder of Jews during the Holocaust.
+In 1993, Zuroff was appointed by then Foreign Minister Shimon Peres to serve on the joint Israeli-Lithuanian commission of inquiry established to deal with pardons issued by the authorities of Lithuania, which had recently regained independence, to people suspected of Nazi war crimes, which has succeeded to date in achieving the cancellation by the Lithuanian authorities of approximately 200 rehabilitations granted to individuals who had participated in the murder of Jews during the Holocaust.
 In 2000, he claimed to have exposed the rehabilitations granted by the government of Latvia to alleged Nazi war criminals and has led the efforts to cancel these pardons.